-When not composing or playing, you can find Ethan enjoying some of his other hobbies, including photography, biking and cooking.
+When not composing or playing, you may find Ethan spending time with his family and friends or enjoying some of his other hobbies including photography, biking and writing.

 *A note on pronunciation: please read Gough as ‘Goff’ in performance contexts.